lavanda888boy/PyMaths/README.md

+# PyMaths
-Repository for storing laboratory works and homeworks on `Discrete Maths`, `Probability and Applied Statistics` and `Numerical analysis`
+Repository for storing laboratory works and homeworks on `Discrete Maths`, `Probability and Applied Statistics`, `Numerical analysis` (the description of each problem can be understood from the comments in the code)